'It's just cruelty' | Local family fighting for answers after their dog was suddenly euthanized by shelter

 Daisy was a perfect fit, and became fast friends with their youngest daughter.
 “She was in love with her from the get-go and they were inseparable,” Bulfin said.

-But in December 2019, Bulfin says Daisy got a little protective of a toy, and an accident happened.
+But in December 2019, Bulfin said Daisy got a little protective of a toy, and an accident happened.

 “My daughter bent down to hand the toy to her and as she was trying to get it back to her, Daisy jumped up and bit her on the nose,” she said.